What is a SENCO?

 • Assessing and reviewing the provision that is being given to children who have SEN, once their needs have been identified.

-• Maintaining relevant and up-to-date learning support resources for use in school, as well as sharing suitable resources for families to use at home.
+• Maintaining relevant and up-to-date learning support resources for use in school.

 Where They are Based

-SENCOs are based in schools, how they are organised will depend on the size of the school and/or the number of students with specialist educational needs (SEN).
+SENCOs are based in schools.
+How they are organised will depend on the size of the school, and/or the number of students with specialist educational needs (SEN).
 The school may have a designated SEN team or it may be a teacher or a deputy head that has this responsibility.

 How to Contact Them